 In parallel, the Spanish Accounting and Business Administration Association (AECA), an institution with extensive experience and penetration in the scientific and professional fields in Spain as well as in Latin America, promoted and published, between 2008 and 2012, the International Journal of the Small and Medium Enterprise (RIPYME) (ISSN 1989-1725).
 RIPYME was set up with the aim of becoming a multidisciplinary meeting and discussion space on economic and business aspects of SMEs, based on academic research and aimed at improving both a theoretical and a practical understanding of the management of SMEs.

 Due to the similar objectives and means of diffusion of both institutions, AECA y FAEDPYME agreed in 2017 to merge both journals, in order to give a new impetus to the dissemination and scope of research on SMEs in the international context.
-The new resulting journal, Small Business International Review (ISSN 2531-0046), integrates the history of FIR and RIPYME and builds on the reputation and experience of both editorial committees.
+The new resulting journal, Small Business International Review (e-ISSN 2531-0046), integrates the history of FIR and RIPYME and builds on the reputation and experience of both editorial committees.
 It was created with the intention of improving the recognition, positioning and dissemination of works published in the sphere of SMEs.
-The publishing entity of this new journal is now the Spanish Accounting and Business Administration Association (AECA), with FAEDPYME and UPCT now acting as a collaborating entities.
+The publishing entities of this new journal are now the Spanish Accounting and Business Administration Association (AECA) and the Universidad Politécnica de Cartagena (UPCT), with FAEDPYME now acting as a collaborating entity.
+It should be noted that AECA makes a financial contribution to help maintain SBIR.

-The editors-in-chief of Small Business International Review, will be Professors Antonio Aragón Sánchez and Gregorio Sánchez Marín of the University of Murcia, Spain, both experienced and accredited researchers in the areas of Business Management and particularly in the field of SMEs, and who have until now been responsible for the FIR journal.
+The editors-in-chief of Small Business International Review, will be Professors Ph.D.
+Gregorio Sánchez Marín of the University of Alcalá (Spain) and Ph.D.
+Julio Dieguez Soto of the University of Málaga (Spain), both experienced and accredited researchers in the areas of Business Management and particularly in the field of SMEs and Family Business.
 For its part, the new editorial committee will be composed of renowned and recognized researchers who were members of the editorial committees of the preceding journals.

 Regarding the evaluation and editorial process, Small Business International Review will continue to receive papers in Spanish and/or English, although authors will be invited to submit their research in English.
 Likewise, it will continue with the good practice of double anonymous revision ('Peer Review') for the articles submitted, with the purpose of objectifying evaluations and optimizing scientific feedback, in order to contribute to the publication of high-quality research which represents significant advances in the field of SMEs.